 After inspection, the homebuyers will have a final walk-through before closing on the home.
 The builder explains the systems and features and discusses homeowner maintenance and warranty procedures.
 Any minor adjustments are addressed at this point, as well.

 The next step is the one all homebuyers wait for: closing!
 After closing, our homeowners will have a follow-up orientation a few months after moving in.
 This is another chance to review the warranty procedures and ask questions about the home’s systems.

 Building a new home does not have to be a daunting task especially when you partner with a builder who cares about your satisfaction and believes that you should be involved in the process every step of the way.
-If you have more questions about the construction process, please just let us know in the comment section below!
+If you have more questions about the construction process, we're here to help!